ielvisd/messageAI/messageAI-Quasar/FINAL_DEMO_SCRIPT.md

 ---

-#### 4D: AI Capability 4 - Advanced Proactive Problem Detection (4:30-5:30, 1 minute)
+#### 4F: AI Capability 4 - Fix Problems with Multi-Tool Workflow (5:10-5:45, 35 seconds)

 **iPad (Owner - AI Assistant):**
-1. Type: "Are there any problems with this week's schedule?"
-2. Send
-3. **WAIT:** AI calls check_schedule_problems tool
-4. **OBSERVE:** Response showing:
-   - 🚨 CRITICAL: Class without instructor (tomorrow or within 48h)
-   - Severity level clearly marked
-   - Specific class details
-   - Suggested actions

-**Narration:**
-> "This is my advanced capability - proactive scheduling assistant.
-It automatically checks for classes without instructors, marking them CRITICAL if within 48 hours, capacity issues, instructor conflicts, and cancelled classes with active RSVPs.
-Look at the severity levels - CRITICAL, WARNING, INFO.
-The AI prioritizes what needs immediate attention and provides actionable suggestions."

-**Timing: 1 minute**

----

-#### 4E: AI Multi-Tool Chain - Fix Problem with AI (5:30-5:45, 15 seconds)

-**iPad (Owner - AI Assistant):**
-1. Type: "Who are the instructors?"
+1. Type: "Who are the available instructors?"
-2. **WAIT:** AI lists instructors (Carlos, Ana, Mike)
+2. **WAIT:** AI lists instructors with their IDs
-3. Type: "Assign Carlos to that class"
+3. Type: "Assign Carlos to the class that needs an instructor"
 4. **WAIT:** AI chains multiple tools:
-   - get_instructors (already done)
-   - Retrieves schedule from memory (conversation state)
-   - Matches "Carlos" to Carlos Martinez profile ID
+   - Remembers the problematic class from widget context
+   - Gets Carlos's profile UUID from previous query
-   - Calls assign_instructor_to_class with proper UUIDs
+   - Calls assign_instructor_to_class tool
 5. **OBSERVE:** Success confirmation

 **Narration:**
-> "Problem solved through conversation.
-The AI chained 3 tool calls automatically - getting instructors, retrieving the problematic schedule from memory, and making the assignment.
-That's agentic behavior, not basic prompting.
-This demonstrates error handling with UUID validation and graceful fallbacks if anything fails."
+> "The widget found the problem, now let's fix it.
+Watch the AI chain multiple tools together: it remembers the problematic class, matches 'Carlos' to the correct UUID, and assigns him automatically.
+This demonstrates error handling with UUID validation and graceful fallbacks.
+Problem solved through conversation."

-**Timing: 15 seconds**
+**Timing: 35 seconds**

 ---

-#### 4F: OPTIONAL - Voice Input (If time permits, otherwise SKIP)
+#### 4G: OPTIONAL - Voice Input (If time permits, otherwise SKIP)

 **iPad (Owner - AI Assistant):**
 1. Click microphone icon